keithy/DockerFile/website-staging-toolkit/README.md

 	/var/www/htmlB
 	/var/www/htmlA --symlink-> /var/www/html

-Host server configurations may be mounted in the container at `/server` in order for other config to be available. (host:/ or host:/etc)
+The host server itself may be mounted in the container at `/server` in order for other config to be available. (or host:/ or host:/etc)

 * `--volume /:/server`
 * `--volume /etc:/server`